klebgenomics/Kaptive/docs/source/Databases.rst

 encodes a unique polysaccharide structure.
 In many cases, these unique structures will result in unique immunological serotypes.

-The gene translations (protein sequences) from each locus are compared by pairwise alignment, and must fall under a defined percent identity threshold to be considered "unique".
+The gene translations (protein sequences) from each locus are compared by pairwise alignment, and must fall under a defined percent identity threshold to be considered 'unique'.
 Some genes (such as the core assembly machinery) will be highly similar, however the genes responsible for the polysaccharide structural diversity are expected to be more variable.
 The specific identity thresholds vary across species.
 The thresholds corresponding to the databases distributed with Kaptive are as follows:

 ========================= ===================